-The entrance of the Main Building of the Saeima at Jēkaba iela 11 is equipped with an automated electronic access system.
-Visitors holding one-day accreditation cards receive the digital entrance card at the security checkpoint at Jēkaba iela 11 upon presenting a valid accreditation card and personal ID.
+The entrance of the buildings of the Saeima is equipped with an automated electronic access system.
+Visitors holding one-day accreditation cards receive the digital entrance card at the security checkpoint upon presenting a valid accreditation card and personal ID.
 The gate is opened by placing the entrance card against the reader on the side of the turnstile.
 Upon leaving, the digital entrance card shall be returned to security guards.

-The permanent accreditation card gives access to the Saeima building on weekdays from 7:30 to 18:00.
+The permanent accreditation card gives access to the Saeima buildings on weekdays from 7:30 to 18:00.
 On days when the Saeima works overtime, the automated electronic access system is adjusted accordingly to ensure access.
-If access to the Saeima building on Jēkaba iela 11 is required outside the aforementioned hours, we ask journalists to contact the Press Service.
+If access to Saeima buildings is required outside the aforementioned hours, we ask journalists to contact the Press Service.

 Digital entrance cards should not be shared with other individuals!

 While inside the Saeima buildings media representatives should prominently display their media accreditation card fastened to their clothes.
 For their convenience, one-day media accreditation cards are distributed together with plastic clips.
 When leaving the Saeima, please return those clips to the Security Service at their station.